 Probably one of the most prominent factors for why I am drawn to naturopathic medicine is the principle of “Doctor as Teacher (Docere)” because I love to educate patients and encourage self-responsibility for health.
 Freedom is our greatest gift and although guidance is an important aspect of my role, it is ultimately up to my patients to make the choices that promote health and wellbeing.
 If I have provided them with the tools and supported the Vis, then I can respect their choices.

 The final principle of “Prevention” is why Naturopathic Medical Doctors are so fantastic with treating chronic disease.
 We emphasize the prevention of chronic disease by assessing risk factors, heredity and susceptibility to disease, as well as making appropriate interventions in partnership with patients to prevent illness.
 I like partnership because rather than having the “I’m big, you’re little, I’m all-knowing, your not, I’m right, you’re wrong” approach, I can sit down with my patients and ask them what they are able and willing to do to improve their health.
 Again, back to freedom – when a patient feels in control, rather than dependent, therein lies healing.

-I have come to respect this profession of Naturopathic Medicine in ways that I didn’t understand while I was learning it.
+I have come to respect this profession of a naturopathic medical doctor in ways that I didn’t understand while I was learning it.
 As I help patient after patient reduce their reliance on the pharmaceuticals that have been prescribed to address symptoms, I realize my profession is more of a calling than a job.
 My own prime directive at the end of every day is that I have, to the best of my ability, assisted my patients in improving their health and wellbeing and I am grateful for their trust.